 The non-solicitation clause

-Non-solicitation clause with limited duration
+Non-solicitation clause with a limited duration

 Employer must justify the non-solicitation clause

-Social media provisions
+Social media provision

 Lawyer for non-solicitation clauses

 The employment lawyer at AMS Advocaten in Amsterdam has extensive experience of handling disputes related to non-solicitation and non-competition clauses and assists the employee as well as the employer in such matters.